razznblue/Cron-Job-Service/src/docs/Resource.md

  - Create the unit tests in [JetSetRadio-API](https://github.com/Jet-Set-Radio-API/JetSetRadio-API) for the new resource.
 You can start from scratch or use an [existing test file](https://github.com/Jet-Set-Radio-API/JetSetRadio-API/blob/main/test/characters.test.js) as a resource(recommended).
  - After writing your tests, make sure they all pass by running `npm run test`

-Again feel free to reach out if you need any help with these steps!
+Feel free to reach out if you need clarification or help with any of these steps!